nerscchris/docs-csm/operations/boot_orchestration/Boot_Orchestration.md

 # Boot Orchestration

 The Boot Orchestration Service \(BOS\) is responsible for booting, configuring, and shutting down collections of nodes.

-This is accomplished using BOS components, such as boot orchestration session templates and sessions, as well as launching a Boot Orchestration Agent \(BOA\) that fulfills boot requests.
+There are currently two supported api versions for BOS.
+BOS v1 is strictly session based and launches a Boot Orchestration Agent \(BOA\) that fulfills boot requests.
+BOS v2 takes a more flexible approach and relies on a number of permanent operators to guide components through state transitions in an independent manner.
+For more information see ________TODO________

-BOS users create a BOS session template via the REST API.
+BOS users create BOS session templates via the REST API.
 A session template is a collection of metadata for a group of nodes and their desired boot artifacts and configuration.
 A BOS session can then be created by applying an action to a session template.
-The available actions are boot, reboot, shutdown, and configure.
-BOS will create a Kubernetes BOA job to apply an action.
-BOA coordinates with the underlying subsystems to complete the action requested.
-The session can be monitored to determine the status of the request.
+The available actions are boot, reboot, shutdown.
+BOS coordinates with the underlying subsystems to complete the action requested, and session can be monitored to determine the status of the request.

 BOS depends on each of the following services to complete its tasks:

--   BOA - Handles any action type submitted to the BOS API.
-BOA jobs are created and launched by BOS.
 -   Boot Script Service \(BSS\) - Stores the configuration information that is used to boot each hardware component.
 Nodes consult BSS for their boot artifacts and boot parameters when nodes boot or reboot.
 -   Configuration Framework Service \(CFS\) - BOA launches CFS to apply configuration to the nodes in its boot sets \(node personalization\).
 -   Cray Advanced Platform Monitoring and Control \(CAPMC\) - Used to power on and off the nodes.